Speaker & instructor guide

-We are so grateful for your willingness to help Front be a success.
+We are so grateful for your willingness to help Front be a success this year.
 We hope you know that we don’t take the decision to invite speakers lightly.
-Our bar is particularly high since it’s not enough for us just to find a really phenomenal speaker.
-Our most basic and important qualification is that our presenters must do what they teach.
+Our bar is particularly high since it’s not enough for us just to find a really phenomenal speaker; our most basic and important qualification is that our presenters must do what they teach.

-Front Salt Lake City has the tag-line “the case study conference” for a very important reason.
-Before there was Front, there was a local Product Design Association made up of over a thousand professionals.
-And before that, there was a local IxDA meetup with a few hundred.
-Front’s planners have been involved in running both of these groups, for a total of almost a decade.
-Through the years we have learned something very important: our events which seem to make the most difference in the careers of our attendees are those which are hyper-focused on case study material.
-Not only do case-study style talks tend to attract more people, it seems that when topics are shown used in actual, real-life situations, they make a more lasting impression.
+Through the years we have learned something very important: our events which make the most difference in the careers of our attendees are those which are hyper-focused on case study material.
+Not only do case-study style talks tend to attract more people, they make a more lasting impression when topics are shown used in actual, real-life situations.
 And certainly, these speakers were lauded with the most praise (also a definite plus in our books).

 TL;DR - It’s a workshop.
 Attendees should work.

-While Front Salt Lake City is hyper-focused on case study talks, Front Park City (affectionately referred to as “Back”) is meant to be the hands-on application of many of the important principles discussed at Front Salt Lake City.
-And if you read our Guide For Speakers above, you’ll know that Front Salt Lake City is all about case studies.
-We aren’t very keen on pontification of theories alone.
-With that in mind, we are extremely hopeful that your workshop will include as much actual hands-on interaction and training as possible.
+While the Case Study Conference is hyper-focused on case study talks, our Workshop Series is meant to be the hands-on application of many of the important principles discussed at the conference.
+We are extremely hopeful that your workshop will include as much actual hands-on interaction and training as possible.
 Attendees will arrive expecting to work and act, not just listen.

 Know your audience